-It seems many digital photographers are under the impression that one needs to use a telescope in order to engage in astrophotography.
+It seems many digital photographers are under the impression that you need to use a telescope in order to engage in astrophotography.
 While that is indeed one excellent way to start imaging the wonders of the night sky, a lot of night sky photography can be accomplished with the equipment you probably already have.
 Here’s what you need to start your astrophotography kit.

 Larger format sensors are preferred for astrophotography for several reasons.
 A bigger sensor generally has bigger pixels, which give better low light response as well as less digital noise.

-There are many options for astrophotography lenses.
+There are many options for lenses in your astrophotography kit.
 Two great options are wide angle lenses, zooms or primes, and fast aperture primes in the normal to very short telephoto range.

 Taking photos through a guided telescope is another fine option, but that may be a little more advanced than a beginner would want to attempt, at first anyway.
 Once a person gets familiar with imaging the night sky, then using a telescope is the obvious next choice.
 The two major options are shooting through the telescope itself or piggybacking the camera and lens on the guided scope.